How To Wash Towels

 Shaking excess water out of your towels before putting them in the dryer will help fluff the terry loops and keep them absorbent.

-Tumble-dry towels on a low setting and remove the towels while they're still slightly damp.
+Tumble-dry towels on a low setting and remove them while still slightly damp.

 Skip the Silicone Softeners